An Uncertain Time for Georgians

 - For more information on FHA mortgages please call 1-800-CALL-FHA (1-800-225-5342), or visit here.

 - Find out about the eviction moratorium and whether it applies to your situation.
 On March 17, Mayor Bottoms issued a 60-day moratorium on evictions and late fees for non-payment of rent in any property either sponsored or funded by city-supported housing providers in Atlanta.
-Moreover, the CARES Act passed by the federal government stops some landlords from filing evictions for the next 120 days (through July 25, 2020).
+In July, Mayor Bottoms extended the moratorium to August 31, 2020.
+Moreover, the CARES Act passed by the federal government in March stops some landlords from filing evictions through July 25, 2020.
 This does not apply to eviction cases that were filed before March 27th.
 Visit here to learn more about the eviction moratorium and your rights under the CARES Act.

 - Know the rights of tenants living in motels and seek legal assistance, if necessary.
 If you are living in an extended stay motel, you have rights as a tenant and should not be forced to move out without an eviction order from the Court.
 Contact legal aid for help if you are in this situation.
 Here are a few things you should know: